 People with kidney disease often need to adjust diet and lifestyle to help live a longer and healthier life.
 Because people with kidney disease often also have diabetes or high blood pressure, making these changes is good for overall health.
 Dietitians can provide more detailed information about how to eat and practical tips to address daily challenges.

-A dietitian can help develop an eating and exercise plan that considers individual food preferences, level of physical activity, lifestyle and special needs to help accomplish disease management goals.
+A dietitian can help individuals develop a plan that considers individual food preferences, level of physical activity, lifestyle and special needs to help accomplish disease management goals.
 An RDN can help people with kidney disease better understand basic dietary guidelines for renal insufficiency, and address nutritional concerns while preserving and maintaining kidney function.

 What Should I Expect?

 The length of a visit with an RDN may vary.
-The first visit typically will be an in-depth assessment, including a patient's food and nutrition habits, and review of laboratory information, medical history and psychosocial history.
-Data collected during this visit will provide the RDN with insight to help form a more comprehensive and customized nutrition care plan.
+The first visit typically will be an in-depth assessment, including a review of the patient's food and nutrition habits, recent blood tests or lab work and medical history.
+Data collected during this visit will help the RDN form a more comprehensive and customized nutrition care plan.
 Along with identifying nutritional areas of concern, the dietitian provides patients with education and assists in the creation of short-term goals to address these issues.

 The RDN will determine an appropriate follow-up schedule to monitor progress.
 Each follow-up session will begin with a review of previous goals and an evaluation of what worked and what didn't work.
 Changes that may have occurred since the last visit will be addressed, and nutrition plans will be adjusted as necessary.
 The ultimate goal of an RDN's treatment for patients with kidney disease is to enhance their quality of life while protecting their kidney function.